IndigoShock/Lab-05-I-Built-A-Zoo/README.md

-1. Name
-#Lab 05 I Built a Zoo!
+# Lab 05 I Built a Zoo!

-2. Questions to Answer
+Questions to Answer

-#Lab Part 1 of 2
+## Lab Part 1 of 2
 1. An introduction to the project:
 A one-Liner - This is a C# Console application acting as an organizer for a zoo, consisting of classes and interfaces.